adrianmcphee/conversational/executive-memo.md

 ### 1. **Model Stacking for Redundancy**
 Unlike single-model approaches, we deploy 3-5 independent validation models for high-risk operations, ensuring no single point of failure.

-### 2. **Vendor Independence**
+### 2. **Technology-Agnostic Approach**
+Rather than committing to heavy frameworks upfront, we'll evaluate multiple options in Month 1:
+- Pure cloud services (Azure OpenAI + serverless functions)
+- Lightweight orchestration (LangChain, Semantic Kernel)
+- Traditional frameworks (Rasa, Dialogflow) only if they add clear value

-Our adapter pattern allows switching between LLM providers (OpenAI, Anthropic, local models) without architectural changes, avoiding vendor lock-in.
+Our adapter pattern ensures we can switch between LLM providers without architectural changes.

 ### 3. **Regulatory Pre-Alignment**
 Built from day one to comply with: